 As the world gets smaller, destinations that tend to stay in the shadows, are getting a second look.
 Scotland is just one of these places.
 Forget Mel Gibson in Braveheart, haggis, and tartans, and explore with us five reasons for owners, captains, and crew to consider a stopover in Scotland on your next Superyacht voyage.

 1. The Landscape

 With 6000 miles of coastline and 800 islands, there are plenty of options for great cruising in the region.
 Whether it be by land or by sea there are acres of lush scenery to enjoy.
 Check out the North Coast 500 road trip, or from Oban, head out to the islands.
-From rolling lowlands to towering highlands, thick forests to wide, sandy beaches, calm lochs to stormy seas and lush greenery to granite cliffs, Scotland appeals to all eyes.
-This huge portfolio of scenery translates into endless adventurous activities at your disposal, from mountain biking the Outer Hebridean Way to hiking the famous Ben Nevis and sea kayaking the Oban to Mallaig route.
+From rolling lowlands to towering highlands, thick forests to wide, sandy beaches, calm lochs to stormy seas, and lush greenery to granite cliffs, Scotland appeals to all eyes.
+This huge portfolio of scenery translates into endless adventurous activities at your disposal, from mountain biking the Outer Hebridean Way to hiking the famous Ben Nevis and sea kayaking the Oban to the Mallaig route.

 2. The Food (and drink)

 Scotland’s foodie scene has long been associated with haggis and black pudding, both somewhat of the desired taste.
 Today, the countries culinary prowess has developed.
 With a newly found reputation for good quality food production, the lengthy coastline provides a huge selection of fresh seafood.
 The cities are overflowing with Michelin-starred restaurants, in particular, The Kitchin in Edinburgh is known for using the best of Scotland’s fresh seasonal produce throughout their dishes.
 With its five whisky-producing regions, you won’t run out of spots for a dram or two.
 For one of the most famous distilleries in the world, visit the Glenlivet distillery near the small town of Ballindalloch.